DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 - **Rewrite it in Rust.**
 - **Do it branchless without a single `if` statement.** (Phase 1 me would have cried at the thought.)
 - **Become infrastructure guy™.**

+It also helps to be mindful about tiny frustrations that come up from time to time.
+Typing a long command in your terminal and realize you made a typo at the very start?
+You can either hold the left arrow key for five minutes or look up how to get to a specific part of a command more efficiently in the same amount of time.

 ### Do Something Else Entirely